cue-lang/proposal/designs/1951-required-fields-v2.md

 ### Validation
 Validation can occur in either mode.

-`cue vet` is essentially used in both modes of interpretation.
+`cue vet` is used for both modes of interpretation.
 By default it uses schema mode, but it can be explicitly set to a data mode by using the `-c` flag.

 ## Field Semantics
 We identified the following list of common interpretation or use cases for field semantics:

 1. A field is defined with the given value, which must evaluate without error (regular field)
-1. A field _may_ be defined, in which case given constraints apply (optional field).
+1. A field _may_ be defined, in which case the associated constraint applies (optional field).
-1. A field _must_ be defined elsewhere (required field).
+1. A field _must_ be defined elsewhere and satisfy an associated constraint (required field).
 1. A field must not exist (optional field constraint where the constraint is an error value).
 1. A field is only defined if some condition is met (conditional field).